 - The amounts in this table do not include any payments or awards that were vested at December 31, 2019 or any pension or other vested retirement benefits. - (1) The numbers presented in this table reflect amounts payable as a result of termination of employment by the executive for "Good Reason" or by the Company "without Cause" following a change in control.
-The amounts payable as a result of such termination following a going private transaction are generally equal to or less than the amounts payable as a result of termination of employment by the executive or the Company following a change in control. - (2) Represents severance equal to two times the sum of the executive's salary and target bonus. - (3) Represents a pro rata annual bonus for the year in which the termination occurred, payable to the same extent as annual bonuses are paid to the other executives, without regard to individual performance in accordance with the executive's employment agreement. - (4) Represents full vesting of the executive's outstanding RSUs.
+The amounts payable as a result of such termination following a going private transaction are generally equal to or less than the amounts payable as a result of termination of employment by the executive or the Company following a change in control. - (2) Represents severance equal to two times the sum of the executive's salary and target bonus. - (3) Represents severance equal to 1.5 times the sum of the executive's salary and target bonus. - (4) Represents a pro rata annual bonus for the year in which the termination occurred, payable to the same extent as annual bonuses are paid to the other executives, without regard to individual performance in accordance with the executive's employment agreement. - (5) Represents full vesting of the executive's outstanding RSUs.
 Upon a change in control or going private transaction, Messrs.
 Dolan, Carroll, Sullivan and Gallagher will be entitled to either (in the Compensation Committee's discretion) (a) cash equal to the unvested units multiplied by the per share price paid in the change in control or going private transaction, or (b) if the successor entity is a publicly traded company, a replacement RSU award from the successor entity with the same terms.
 Any such award would be payable upon the earliest of (x) the date the units were originally scheduled to vest so long as the executive remains continuously employed, (y) a termination without cause or a resignation with good reason following the change in control or going private transaction, or (z) only if the Compensation Committee elects clause (a) above, upon a resignation for any reason that occurs at least six months, but no more than nine months following the change in control or going private transaction.
-Each of Mr. Sapan's special equity retention award of 353,757 RSUs, Mr. Carroll's special equity retention award of 242,813 RSUs, Mr. Sullivan's special equity retention award of 92,908 RSUs and Mr. Gallagher's special equity retention award of 61,872 RSUs single-trigger vest on a change in control. - (5) Represents full vesting of the executive's outstanding PSUs pursuant to the terms of the PSU award agreements.
-In addition, if a change in control were to occur but the executive's employment was not terminated, the executive would nevertheless be entitled to full vesting of the executive's outstanding PSUs.
+Each of Mr. Sapan's special equity retention award of 353,757 RSUs, Mr. Carroll's special equity retention award of 242,813 RSUs, Mr. Sullivan's special equity retention award of 92,908 RSUs and Mr. Gallagher's special equity retention award of 61,872 RSUs single-trigger vest on a change in control. - (6) Represents full vesting of the executive's outstanding PSUs pursuant to the terms of the PSU award agreements.
+In addition, if a change in control were to occur but the executive's employment was not terminated, the executive would nevertheless be entitled to full vesting of the executive's outstanding PSUs. - (7) Represents full vesting of the executive's outstanding CPAs in accordance with the executive's employment agreement. - (8) Represents full vesting of the executive's CPAs pursuant to the terms of the CPA award agreements.
+In addition, if a change in control were to occur but the executive's employment was not terminated, the executive would nevertheless be entitled to full vesting of the executive's outstanding CPAs. - (9) Mr. Sullivan resigned from his position as Chief Financial Officer on October 15, 2020.